iarajfares/iarajfares/README.md

-- 👋 Hi, I’m @iarajfares
+- 👋 Hi, I’m Iara Jazmin Fares
-- 👀 I’m interested in Front-end
+- 👀 I’m interested in frontend but lately I focus more on backend.
 - 🌱 I’m currently learning.
+- 💾 I study Systems Engineering at the Universidad Tecnologica Nacional.
 - 📫 How to reach me: iarajfares@gmail.com

 <!---